The governing organs of the United Evangelical Mission are established in the Constitution:

 The Council comprises 14 delegates from the General Assembly.

 The Council advises and supervises the Management Team, elects the General Secretary, and appoints the General Secretariat and the Executive Secretaries as members of the Management Team.

-(from left) Rev. Dr Dyah Krismawati, Executive Secretary Asia; Rev. Dr John Wesley Kabango, Executive Secretary Africa; Rev. Dr Claudia Währisch-Oblau, Executive Secretary Evangelism; Rev. Dr Jochen Motte, Executive Secretary Peace, Justice & Integrity of Creation and deputy General Secretary; Rev. Volker Martin Dally, General Secretary; Timo Pauler, Executive Secretary Finance & Administration and deputy General Secretary; Rev. Dr Andar Pasaribu Parlindungan, Executive Secretary Training & Empowerment; Angelika Veddeler, Executive Secretary Germany
+(from left) Rev. Dr Dyah Krismawati, Executive Secretary Asia; Rev. Dr John Wesley Kabango, Executive Secretary Africa; Rev. Dr Claudia Währisch-Oblau, Executive Secretary Evangelism - following a reduction of her job position Mrs. Währisch-Oblau no longer belongs to the Management Team since 2021; Rev. Dr Jochen Motte, Executive Secretary Peace, Justice & Integrity of Creation and deputy General Secretary; Rev. Volker Martin Dally, General Secretary; Timo Pauler, Executive Secretary Finance & Administration and deputy General Secretary; Rev. Dr Andar Pasaribu Parlindungan, Executive Secretary Training & Empowerment; Angelika Veddeler, Executive Secretary Germany

 The Management Team consists of up to eight persons, all of whom except the General Secretary are appointed for a term of four years.